 Dad said, “Liz, should I take you to the hospital?”

 Mom stretched her eyes open big after having them closed while she was puffing air.
-Her eyes quickly looked at dad, then at Molly’s mom, then Molly, and finally focused on mine.
+Her eyes quickly looked at dad, then at Molly’s mom, then Molly, and finally looked at me.
 I felt her looking deep into me.
-Her eyes weren’t angry anymore, but I felt like they were saying, “Well… here we go”, and for just a quick moment she did not seem like an adult, but seemed more unsure like me and Molly.
+Her eyes weren’t angry anymore, but I felt like they were saying, “Well… here we go”, and for just a quick moment she didn’t seem like a grownup, but seemed more like a kid like me and Molly.

-“I’m going to lie down”.
+“I’m going to lie down”, she said.
 And then she was like the good guy captain telling his soldiers what to do.
 “Eric… can you fix me some tomato juice on the rocks and then sit with me until the next contraction comes.
 Joan… can you take these two characters over to your place for now?
 I’ll have Eric call you when we decide what’s what.”

 “Okay dear”, Molly’s mom said, “Call me as soon as you know!”
 Then looking at Molly and me, “Okay you two, move out!”

 We followed her across the street to Molly’s house.
 I could feel things were going to change.
-At least Molly and I were solid, for now.
+At least Molly and I were okay, for now.